ilkkamtk/WSK/project/cloud-deployment.md

 - **Server hardware**: The physical or virtual server where the application runs.
 It includes CPU, memory (RAM), storage (disk space), and network connectivity.
 The server hardware's capacity and configuration impact the application's performance and scalability.
 - **Operating system (OS)**: The server typically runs on an operating system (OS), such as Linux, Windows Server, or macOS Server.
 The OS manages system resources, handles hardware communication, and provides a platform for running software.
+  - _Guest OS_ is a term used when the OS is running inside a virtual machine (VM) or container.
+  - _Host OS_ is the underlying OS that runs on the physical server and hosts the VMs or containers.
 - **Web server**: In web applications, a web server software (e.g., Apache, Nginx, IIS) often serves as an intermediary between client requests and the server-side application.
 It handles tasks like request routing, load balancing, and static file serving.
 - **Runtime for the programming language**: The specific runtime environment for the chosen programming language.
 For example:
   - For Python applications, the Python runtime environment is necessary, which includes the Python interpreter.